 The First-term program consists of two components: The Junior Colloquium and Reading Groups.

 2. Reading Groups: Juniors will be assigned to one of several reading groups.
 Over the course of the semester, every group will meet with three separate instructors, one for each of three four-week reading periods.
-Reading group instructors will utilize current chemical literature to introduce novel research and the mechanics of scientific writing.
+Reading group instructors will utilize current chemical literature to introduce novel research, and the mechanics of scientific writing and presentation.
 At the end of each reading period, students will submit a critical analysis of a research article.

 Each student will select a faculty adviser for spring independent work by the start of the spring semester.
 The student will meet regularly with the faculty adviser during the semester.
 At the end of the term, the student will submit a research proposal for the senior thesis.
 The student will summarize any preliminary experimental results.
 A student's final term grade is determined by the departmental representative in conjunction with the faculty adviser's evaluation.